Caleb Martin NBA Playoffs Player Props: Heat vs. Knicks

-Caleb Martin could make a big impact for the Miami Heat at 3:30 PM on Saturday versus the New York Knicks in the 2023 NBA Playoffs.
+The Miami Heat, Caleb Martin included, take the court versus the New York Knicks at 7:30 PM ET on Monday in the 2023 NBA Playoffs.

-In this article we will look at Martin's prop bets, using stats to help you make good picks.
+In this piece we'll examine Martin's stats and trends, helping you with your prop bets.

 Caleb Martin Prop Bets vs. the Knicks